The Importance of Counseling During Alcohol and Drug Addiction Recovery

 It may not seem like counseling is the answer.
 It may not seem powerful enough to work.
 But, there are many, many, many people who will disagree with you because without their therapist, they would have never been able to say that they had achieved sobriety for a decade and more.

-Michigan Counseling Group Counseling Services for Substance Abuse Disorders
+MDADS Counseling Services for Substance Abuse Disorders

 MDADs cares about you and your success in recovery.
 After treatment, count on MDADs to help you find a therapist that can guide you through the many trials and tribulations you’ll encounter.